Skip to main content

 Stephanie Johnson and Nitzan Tzur-Ilan

-Abstract: We study how the 1990s adoption of now widely-used automated mortgage underwriting systems affected credit supply, house prices and their comovement across locations.
+Abstract: We study how the 1990s adoption of now widely-used automated mortgage underwriting systems affected credit, house prices and their comovement across locations.
 The effects go well beyond processing improvements.
 By implementing more complex, statistically-informed lending rules, the systems allowed households to borrow more, pushing up house prices.
-Furthermore, by transmitting a common set of credit standards across lenders, the new technology increased credit and house price synchronization.
-Together, our results illustrate how new lending technology can generate correlated credit supply shocks, contributing to house price booms and increasing market interconnectedness.
+Furthermore, by transmitting a common set of credit standards across lenders, the new technology increased house price synchronization.
+Together, our results illustrate how new lending technology can generate systematic credit supply shocks, influencing house prices and increasing market interconnectedness.

 Original paper